 Book Hub Inc. is a rapidly growing eBook publishing and distribution company looking to form long-lasting relationships with both emerging and established authors and publishers, book reviewers , and avid readers.

 I am not ready to publish a book yet, but I like reviewing.
-I contacted the BookHub, who – letters had been actually signed ‘BookHub’ – sent me a cover letter, then a list of book available for reviewing, then the book itself as a pdf.
+I contacted the BookHub, who – letters had been actually signed ‘BookHub’ – sent me a cover letter, then a list of books available for review, then the book itself as a pdf.

 The book was non-fiction, I’ll not mention the title because it has already had one reader too many.
 The book was appalling on many levels, the only professional part about it was the cover – simple but clean-looking title on gray background.
 The book – $4.99 for digital edition, $19.99 hardback – is 196 pages: 66 pages of the main content plus essays, which served as drafts and in some cases are more detailed than the finished product.
 No illustrations, no glossary.
 The content was essentially a non-amusing amateur rant, no fact-checking and no editing before publishing: the pamphlet is full of spelling mistakes.